 Emojis are also a great way to direct readers to take a certain action, such as clicking the link in bio.
 But if you use emojis, make sure they jibe with your tone of voice and branding.
 You don’t want to overdo it with a mixed bag of emojis, especially not in the same caption.

-If you are working on your brand identity and tone of voice and outsourcing the Instagram caption writing to a freelancer, determine a set of emojis that make sense for keeping things consistent and on brand.
+If you are working on your brand voice and identity and outsourcing the Instagram caption writing to a freelancer, determine a set of emojis that make sense for keeping things consistent and on brand.

 Need some inspiration on which emojis to use for a link in bio callout or to call attention to important text within a caption?
 Here are some of my favorites: